 Why is this medication prescribed?

-Desoximetasone is used to treat the redness, swelling, itching, and discomfort of various skin conditions, including psoriasis (a skin disease in which red, scaly patches form on some areas of the body and eczema (a skin disease that causes the skin to be dry and itchy and to sometimes develop red, scaly rashes).
-Desoximetasone is in a class of medications called topical corticosteroids.
+Desoximetasone topical is used to treat the redness, swelling, itching, and discomfort of various skin conditions, including psoriasis (a skin disease in which red, scaly patches form on some areas of the body and eczema (a skin disease that causes the skin to be dry and itchy and to sometimes develop red, scaly rashes).
+Desoximetasone is in a class of medications called corticosteroids.
 It works by activating natural substances in the skin to reduce swelling, redness, and itching.

 How should this medicine be used?

-To use desoximetasone, apply a small amount of ointment, cream, or gel to cover the affected area of skin with a thin even film and rub it in gently.
+To use desoximetasone, apply a small amount of ointment, cream, spray, or gel to cover the affected area of skin with a thin even film and rub it in gently.
 Be sure to wash your hands immediately afterwards.

 If you are applying desoximetasone to a child's diaper area, do not cover the area with tight fitting diapers or plastic pants.